ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 It is often the case that a client possesses no specific configuration for how to operate DNS, and at some point joins a network that it cannot authenticate.
 It may have no prior knowledge of the network, or it may have connected previously to a network that looked the same.
-In either case the usual behaviour, because of lack of specific configuration, is to dynamically discover the network's recommended Do53 resolver and use it.
+In either case the usual behaviour, because of lack of specific configuration, is to dynamically discover the network's designated Do53 resolver and use it.
 This long-standing practice works in nearly all networks, but presents a number of privacy and security risks that were the motivation for the development of encrypted DNS.

-The network's recommended Do53 resolver may have a number of properties that differ from a generic resolver.
+The network's designated Do53 resolver may have a number of properties that differ from a generic resolver.
 It may be able to answer names that are not known globally, it may exclude some names (for positive or negative reasons), and it may provide address answers that have improved proximity.
 In this use case it is assumed that the user who chose to join this network would also like to make use of these properties of the network's unencrypted resolver,